The Sacred Heart most obviously brings to mind the Passion of Christ on the cross. But why is the Sacred Heart always shown as if it’s on fire?

 The Sacred Heart is among the most familiar and moving of Catholic devotional images.
 But its symbolism can also be strange.
 As we mark the Feast of the Sacred Heart, here is a look at the explanation behind some of the features of the Sacred Heart.

-The flames.
 The Sacred Heart most obviously brings to mind the Passion of Christ on the cross.
 There is the crown of thorns, the cross, usually atop the heart, and the wound from the spear that pierced His side.
 But why is the Sacred Heart always shown as if it’s on fire?
 That certainly did not happen at the crucifixion.

 There are three reasons behind this.
 First, we have to remember that Christ’s self-offering on the cross was the one-time perfect consummation of all the sacrifices of the Old Testament.
 This necessarily includes burnt offerings, which were the highest form of sacrifices in ancient Israel, according to The Jewish Encyclopedia.
 An early form of such sacrifices was what Abraham set out to do with Isaac, hence the wood he had his son collect beforehand.

 Second, fire is always associated with the essence of divinity in the Old Testament.
 Think back to the burning bush that spoke to Moses, the cloud of fire that settled on Sinai, and the flames from above that consumed the sacrifice of Elijah.
 This explanation fits with the gospel account of the crucifixion, in which the piercing of Christ’s side revealed His heart at the same time that the curtain of the temple was torn, unveiling the holy of holies where God was present.